eliassun/WebRTC/README.md

 The 2nd command line will only allow one dad with the exact id to to capture the sweet's screen.
 So, the dad end needs to run first.

+* dadeye for MacOS
+This is the picap DaddyEye with graphic user interface.
+The UI looks same as https://eliassun.github.io/dadeye.png .

 * Start to create a network

 Add the AWS keys into vairable.tf or put the keys file to the correct location